smartlook/smartlook.github.io/_docs/web/identify-visitor.md

 ---
 title: "Identify visitor"
-subtitle: "Display detailed visitor information in dashboard."
+subtitle: "Display detailed visitor information in the bdashboard."
-description: "In addition to basic info shown in dashboard you can also identify your users with their email, name or any other property."
+description: "In addition to basic info shown in dashboard, you can also identify your users with their email, name or any other property."
 ---

-**Developer needed:** The `identify` method requires you or *your developer* to propagate the information from your service.
-This method is called from the browser of your visitor, therefore any information you want to associate with your visitor needs to be part of your webpage.
+**Developer needed:** The `identify` method requires you or *your developer* to propagate information from your service.
+This method is called from your visitor's browser, therefore any information you want to associate with your visitor needs to be part of your webpage.
 {: .callout .callout-warning }

 ## Visitor information

-Following example presents the simplest usage of `identify` method.
-The example expects there is an `user_id` variable that is identifying your visitor.
-Code you need to insert in your site has a following format in **JavaScript**:
+Below is the simplest usage of the `identify` method.
+The example assumes there is a `user_id` variable identifying your visitor.
+The JavaScript code you need to insert in your is simply,

 ```js
 <script>